sipunpanda/marmeto-assignmet/README.md

 # 🚀 Marmeto Product Showcase

-A sleek and modern web application that dynamically showcases products using Shopify's data.
+A sleek and modern web application that dynamically showcases products.
 Built with HTML, CSS, and JavaScript — optimized for performance and visual appeal.

 🔗 **[Live Demo →](https://sipunpanda-marmeto.netlify.app/)**